 Sometimes, tent manufacturers are prone to throwing around all kinds of kooky and quirky terminology in the belief that we, passionate but ultimately layman lovers of all things camping, have PhDs in fabric technology, physics, meteorology, thermodynamics, and even a working knowledge of needlework.

-Gladly, it ain’t quite as complicated as it first seems and below we’ve added a short, simple guide to help you through the jargon and technical-speak so you know your screened porch from your gear garage.
+Gladly, it ain’t quite as complicated as it first seems and below we’ve added a short, simple guide on tent terminology to help you through the jargon and technical-speak so you know your screened porch from your gear garage.

 Tent Lingo: Parts of a Tent and Tent Characteristics

 Idiomatic term for a tent that can take pretty much anything the weather can throw at it.
 Not, alas, capable of withstanding encounters with explosives.

 The extent to which a tent’s fabric permits water vapor to escape from inside to out, thus reducing condensation.

 The accumulation of moisture on the tent’s interior, most commonly caused by poor ventilation, humid conditions, and large variations between daytime and nighttime temperatures.